Barham, John Kenneth Interview

 No. Well what was the food like?

 We used to live off American food.
 Hot cakes and maple syrup for breakfast.
 Yeah – I forget what the lunches were.
-At an American transfer station in Noumea called … I don’t know why, it was called Club 13, for some reason, and there was about three thousand Yanks there at this camp.
-That’s where we went to first, and you know those Quonset huts that’re shaped like this?
+At a [an] American transfer station in Noumea called … I don’t know why … it was called Club 13 for some reason, and there was [were] about three thousand Yanks there at this camp.
+That’s where we went first, and you know those Quonset huts that’re shaped like this?
 There was [were] four of them for your meals, because of the number of people that they had to you know, cater for.
-And we couldn’t believe how easy it was for them to … they used to get trays about that long and they had six departments [compartments] on it.
-[Them] And you’d walk in a queue and the guys would be dishing out the food with ladles – throw it on your plate, you know, on your tray.
-You get meat, you get a few vegetables, then you get ice cream to go on your meat.
-[Chuckles] They couldn’t care less where … long as they landed it on your tray they didn’t care where it went.
+And we couldn’t believe how easy it was for them to … they used to get trays about that long and they had six departments [compartments] on it, [them] and you’d walk in a queue and the guys would be dishing out the food [with] ladles and throw it on your tray.
+You get meat, you get a few vegetables, then you’d get ice cream to go on your meat.
+[Chuckles] They couldn’t care less, as long as they landed on your tray they didn’t care where it went.
 Anyway, we got used to it.

-They had a whatsaname there at this camp – what do they call it … Club 13 – a brig, and all barbed wire all round it.
-And I said to one of the guards when we had a bit of shore leave there, I said to one of the guards in this place, “Why are those girls here, put into a brig?
+They had a whatsaname there at this camp … what do they call it?
+Club 13 … a brig, and all barbed wire all round it.
+And when we had a bit of shore leave there I said to one of the guards in this place, “Why are those girls here, put into a brig?
 What have they done wrong?”
 He said “They’re getting sent back to the States.”
 And I said, “What for?”
 He said, “They’re prostitutes.”
 Yeah.
-[But] Noumea wasn’t the town it is today; it was more or less French, Javanese, and quite a different population than what it is today, you know?
-I’d like to have gone back there, taken Maureen there but she wouldn’t fly unfortunately.

-Oh, that’s a shame.
+Oh, it’s a shame.
 But at least she did see all of New Zealand?

 Oh yes, I took her down to the South Island as well, but I caravanned the North Island and we did the South Island by bus.